aig77/pokepalette/docs/README.md

 ## What it does

 Ever wondered which Pokemon would blend perfectly with your favorite photo?
 This CLI tool analyzes the dominant colors in any image and finds Pokemon with the most similar color palettes.
-Shiny variants are differentiated a with "-s".

 ```bash
 # Find Pokemon that match your sunset photo